92VV3M42d3v8/PP_openVPN_cascade/readme.md

 OpenVPN cascading script [Work in progress]

+NOT WORKING CURRENTLY.
+I will make modififications in some symlinks etc. Don't have time yet.
 I cannot test it now as I don't have subscription of any supported VPN.

 The installed application consists of a total of 3 scripts and 2 services which, when using a compatible VPN provider, enable automatic cascading.
 The following providers are known: